 Cornell University

-Based on the QS World University Rankings of 2024, Cornell University is positioned as the #13 top university in the world, which makes it the #7 top university in United States.
-The university's global rank is improved by 7 points from last year.
+Based on the QS World University Rankings of 2025, Cornell University is positioned as the #16 top university in the world, which makes it the #7 top university in United States.
+The university's global rank decreased by 3 points from last year.

 University Profile